djeada/Databases-Notes/notes/10_nosql_databases/04_crud_in_sql_vs_nosql.md

 - What does CRUD stand for, and why are these operations fundamental in database management?
 - How are data structures organized differently in SQL (relational databases) compared to MongoDB (a NoSQL document store)?
 - What are the SQL and MongoDB syntax and methods for performing Create, Read, Update, and Delete operations?
-- What are the key differences between performing CRUD operations in SQL and MongoDB, particularly regarding schema flexibility and data relationships?
+- What are the differences between performing CRUD operations in SQL and MongoDB, particularly regarding schema flexibility and data relationships?
 - When should you choose a SQL database over MongoDB, and vice versa, based on application requirements and data integrity needs?

 ### Overview